 Dubai has a lot to do – spread over a wide area.
 You’ll definitely need to invest in some sort of transport if you plan on seeing the city.
 Luckily, transport costs are low.

 There are also various methods of transport available.
 The main methods are buses, Dubai Metro, Dubai Tram, and water buses.
 The transport system is divided into zones and the price of a ticket varies depending on how many zones you go through.
+It’s also pretty safe to take transport in Dubai.

 The best method of paying for transport is investing in a contactless card known as a Nol Card, which allows you to load credits on to it.
 These cards vary based on individual needs: